Call Gretna Hall Hotel: 01461 338 257

 Historical Marriage Records…

-There are in existence the Marriage Registers kept at Graitney Hall during the time of Linton’s tenancy, and also certificates of some of the marriages that took place there.
-The Register contains 1134 entries, the first being dated 12th July 1825, and the last, 30th April 1855.
-The Certificates are known to be in existence number 1120, the first being dates 1st January 1829.
-There is also in existence a small index book applicable to the Marriage Register, the table used by Linton, and a tin box, in which the Register Certificates, etc., were kept.
-Some of the well-known people who were married at Graitney Hall, and whose names are entered in the Register, were:-
+The Marriage Registers maintained at Graitney Hall during Linton’s tenancy still exist, along with certificates for some of the marriages that took place there.
+The Register contains 1,134 entries, with the first dated 12th July 1825 and the last dated 30th April 1855.
+The known certificates total 1,120, with the earliest dated 1st January 1829.
+Additionally, a small index book corresponding to the Marriage Register, the table used by Linton, and a tin box that stored the Register, certificates, and other related documents, are also preserved.
+Among the notable individuals married at Graitney Hall, and recorded in the Register, are:

 17th May 1835 – Richard Brinsley Sheridan, grandson of the poet Sheridan, to Marcia Maria Grant, only surviving child and heiress of Sir Colquhoun Grant, of Frampton Court.